celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 The deployment timeline is as follows (all dates are subject to change):

-* 3/31: Blockchain client and genesis block distributed
+* 3/31: Docker image with genesis block distributed
 * 3/31 - 4/6: Infrastructure setup
 * 4/6 16:00 UTC: Block production begins
-* 4/6: Celo Core Contracts are deployed; `ReleaseGold` instances are deployed containing validator Testnet Celo Gold
+* 4/6: Celo Core Contracts and `ReleaseGold` contracts are deployed
 * 4/7: Governance proposal to start validator rewards
 * 4/8: Governance proposal to unfreeze Celo Gold voter rewards
-* 4/9: Mock Oracles deployed; governance proposal to unfreeze Celo Dollar exchange
+* 4/9: Mock Oracles deployed and governance proposal to unfreeze Celo Dollar exchange
 * 4/10: Faucet requests for non-genesis validators accepted

 {% hint style="info" %}